One of America’s top colleges…

 Oglethorpe has been named to the President’s Higher Education Community Service Honor Roll every year since 2006.

 We are featured in the Fiske Guide to Colleges.

 Oglethorpe has been named one of the nation’s Colleges of Distinction.

 Zippia ranked Oglethorpe among the top 3 colleges in Georgia for economics majors.

-We are one of only 61 colleges nationwide with the honor of bestowing the Algernon Sydney Sullivan Foundation Award to a deserving student.
+We are one of only 61 colleges nationwide with the honor of bestowing annually the Algernon Sydney Sullivan Foundation Award to one male and one female student.

 Oglethorpe is a member of the Annapolis Group, an organization of America’s most selective liberal arts institutions.